Helping Stress and Stress Management with Psychotherapy, Hypnotherapy & Cognitive Therapy at 1066 Therapy

-Everyone expresses their stress in different ways, some people become angry and ‘act it out’, taking it out on others and the world around them – this way of dealing with stress has its own problems (click here for more on Anger problems).
+Everyone expresses their stress in different ways.
+Some people become angry and ‘act it out’, taking it out on others and the world around them.
+This has its own problems (click here for more on Anger problems).

-Unfortunately, from a health point of view, regularly having our survival response activated depletes our digestive and immune systems (amongst other things) and these systems are essential as our defence against illness and disease – just ask anyone you know who has a serious illness and they will probably tell you that, prior to diagnosis, they were either going through a stressful period at the time and/or they experienced a significant emotional event about 18 months to two years prior to diagnosis.
-Being stressed often connects to less serious illnesses such as colds and flu too.
+Unfortunately, regularly having our survival response activated depletes our digestive and immune systems (amongst other things).
+These systems are essential as our defence against illness and disease.
+Just ask anyone you know who has a serious illness and they will probably tell you that, just prior to diagnosis, they were either going through a stressful period at the time.
+Or they experienced a significant emotional event about 18 months to two years prior to diagnosis.
+Distress often connects to less serious illnesses such as colds and flu too.

 Please browse my site for information on the various therapies / approaches that I practise.

 Call me now on 07722783490 or 01424 772392 to book your free 30 minute initial consultation.